 Restless legs syndrome (RLS) is a disorder of the part of the nervous system that affects movements of the legs.
 Because it usually interferes with sleep, it also is considered a neurological sleep disorder.
-RLS affects about 8-10% of the US population.
-Men and women are affected equally.
+RLS impacts about 8-10% of the US population.
+Men and women are impacted equally.
 It may begin at any age, even in infants and young children.
 Most people who are affected severely are middle-aged or older.

 Restless leg syndrome (RLS) is a condition in which your legs feel extremely uncomfortable while you're sitting or lying down.
 It makes you feel like getting up and moving around.
 When you do so, the unpleasant feeling of restless leg syndrome temporarily goes away.

 Restless legs syndrome (RLS, Wittmaack-Ekbom's syndrome, or sometimes, but inaccurately, referred to as Nocturnal myoclonus) is a condition that is characterized by an irresistible urge to move one's body to stop uncomfortable or odd sensations.
 It most commonly affects the legs, but can also affect the arms or torso.
 Moving the affected body part modulates the sensations, providing temporary relief.
 RLS causes a sensation in the legs or arms that can most closely be compared to a burning, itching, or tickling sensation in the muscles.

 Some researchers estimate that RLS impacts as many as 12 million Americans.
 However, others estimate a much higher occurrence because RLS is thought to be under-diagnosed and, in some cases, misdiagnosed.
 A family history of the condition is seen in approximately 50 percent of such cases, suggesting a genetic form of the disorder.
 Some pregnant women experience RLS, especially in their last trimester.
 For most of these women, symptoms usually disappear within 4 weeks after delivery.